-In this article, I gonna answer the following two questions
+In this article, I gonna answer the below two questions

 - Where Microsoft Project Server 2010 stores data?

-- How you can retrieve the names of custom field?
+- How you can retrieve the names of custom fields?

 - Used to store online backups of data from the rest of the site.